Consumer Medicine Information

 - milk secretion

-- absence of the monthly period
+- an absence of their monthly period

-- changes in the regularity of periods.
+- changes in the regularity of their Periods

 Tell your doctor if your monthly periods are absent for six months or more.